andrerferrer/dedemos/README.md

 - [In the controller with Devise](https://github.com/andrerferrer/background-jobs-devise-demo) - How to implement background jobs in the Controller.

 ### ActionCable, Chats and Websockets
-- [Create a Chat](https://github.com/andrerferrer/chat-demo#goal) - How to create a chat in Rails 6.
+- [Create a Chat](https://github.com/andrerferrer/chat-demo#goal) - How to create a chat in Rails.
 - [Handle CSS on a Chat](https://github.com/andrerferrer/handle-css-on-chat-demo#goal) - How to handle the css in a chat.
 - [Chat with stimulus](https://github.com/andrerferrer/chat-with-stimulus-demo#goal) - How to handle a chat with Stimulus.
 - [Notifications](https://github.com/andrerferrer/notifications-with-stimulus-demo#goal) - How to handle notifications with Stimulus and Channels.